 The right-of-way is a special park use allowing a utility to pass over, under, or through National Park Service (NPS) property.
 The following general rules govern issuance and renewal of right-of-way permits:

 A wireless telecommunication facility is authorized using a right-of-way permit.
 Statutory authority to issue a permit authorizing a wireless telecommunication facility is found at 16 USC 5.
 When considering a request for a telecommunication facility, the Superintendent will consider the entire footprint of the facility including, but not limited to, the tower, any equipment buildings, power and telephone lines, and means of access.
 The federal form SF 299 is the application form used for telecommunication sites.

 Fees charged for administering a permit may include the following:

-All permit activities must meet National Environmental Protection Act (NEPA) requirements and go through an environmental screening process.
+All permit activities must meet National Environmental Policy Act (NEPA) requirements and go through an environmental screening process.

 Last updated: August 1, 2022